Aladdin (1992 Golden Films film)

 Aladdin is a 1992 animated fantasy film.
-It is based on the classic Arabian Nights story, Aladdin and the magic lamp, translated by Antoine Galland.
-Aladdin was produced by Golden Films and the American Film Investment Corporation.
-Like all other Golden Films productions, the film featured a single theme song, "Rub the Lamp", written and composed by Richard Hurwitz and John Arrias.
-It was released directly to video on April 27, 1992 by GoodTimes Home Video (7 months before Disney’s version was released) and was reissued on DVD in 2002 as part of the distributor's "Collectible Classics" line of products.
+It is based on the classic Arabian Nights story Aladdin, translated by Antoine Galland.
+Aladdin was produced by American Film Investment Corporation II (later Golden Films).
+Like all six productions that followed, the film features a single original song, "Rub the Lamp", written and composed by Richard Hurwitz and John Arrias, while a selection of classical music completed the rest of its soundtrack.
+It was released straight to video on April 27, 1992 by Trimark, as the first of a series of seven weekly releases of animated adaptations.
+It was then acquired and re-released by GoodTimes Home Video in 1993 and later reissued on DVD in 2002 as part of the distributor's (now Goodtimes Entertainment) "Collectible Classics" line of products.

 Plot

 A young boy named Aladdin lives a poor life with his mother.
 A shifty man named Hassim approaches Aladdin claiming to be his long lost uncle and persuades him to come on a journey promising riches.
 Once in the desert amid some ruins, Hassim performs an incantation to open a cave and Aladdin realizes that Hassim is not his uncle.
 Hassim only brought him here because he is the only one who can enter the cave interior.
 Aladdin reluctantly enters the cave and finds what Hassim was looking for: an old lamp.
 Fearing that Hassim will kill him after he gets what he wants, Aladdin refuses to hand over the lamp and Hassim closes the cave trapping Aladdin.
-Unwittingly Aladdin rubs the lamp and releases a powerful genie who can grant any wish.
+Unwittingly, Aladdin rubs the lamp and releases a powerful genie who can grant any wish.
 Aladdin makes a wish to return to his home.
 After his safe return, Aladdin's mother disregards the lamp and Aladdin keeps it hidden and remains silent about it.

 Four years later, Aladdin is captivated by the Sultan's daughter Layla and sneaks into the bathing house to see her.
 Aladdin escapes the guards and returns home to tell his mother his wish to marry the princess.
 The next day, Aladdin's mother presents a sack of jewels he obtained from the cave before the sultan.
-The sultan's conniving vizier (who has plans to marry the princess himself) convinces the sultan that his daughter is worth more than the jewels and that Aladdin should bring bigger riches and many servants.
+The sultan's conniving vizier (who has plans to have his own son marry the princess) convinces the sultan that his daughter is worth more than the jewels and that Aladdin should bring bigger riches and many servants.
 With the aid of the lamp, Aladdin accomplishes this.
 The sultan allows Aladdin to marry Layla and Aladdin has the genie build a palace by the city for the married couple to live in peacefully.